graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 ```
 In the formalization, these lemmas include an assumption related to `Var-included`.
 Note that the escape lemmas for
 valid contexts, substitutions, and substitution equality all go directly to the normal typing judgements, since there is
 no notion of reducibility for these entities.
-(In the paper it is stated that `⊩ᵛ Γ` implies `⊩ Γ`, but the latter
-notion is not defined: it should be replaced by `⊢ Γ`.)

 Theorem 3.17, the fundamental theorem, states that the normal typing judgements can be strengthened to validity:
 ```